Azure/acs-engine/docs/acsengine.md

 # Downloading and Building ACS Engine

-As mentioned in the README, the simpliest way to run ACS Engine is via a Docker container (insrtuctions in the README).
+As mentioned in the README, the simpliest way to run ACS Engine is via a Docker container (instructions in the [README](README.md).

-That said, ACS Engine can also be built and run natively on Windows OS X, and Linux.
+That said, ACS Engine can also be built and run natively on Windows, OS X, and Linux.
 Instructions below:

 ## Windows

 Requirements:
-- Powershell
 - Git for Windows.
 Download and install [here](https://git-scm.com/download/win)
 - Go for Windows.
 Download and install [here](https://golang.org/dl/), accept all defaults.
+- Powershell

 Build Steps: